-There’s a story about a little boy who got lost in a big city.
-Fortunately, a policeman found him and walked around the neighborhood with him, hoping that he would see a landmark.
-Finally, they stopped in front of a big building with a cross on top, and the little boy’s face lit up, and he said, “It’s OK, officer, this is my church.
+There’s a story about a little girl who got lost in a big city.
+Fortunately, a policeman found her and walked around the neighborhood with her, hoping that she would see a landmark.
+Finally, they stopped in front of a big building with a cross on top, and the little girl's face lit up, and she said, “It’s OK, officer, this is my church.
 I can find my way home from here.”

 You’ll get mixed up, of course,

 You’ll get mixed up

 So be sure when you step.

 Just never forget to be dexterous and deft.